-The following tables set forth compensation information for our Named Executive Officers for services rendered in all capacities to Winnebago Industries and its subsidiaries in Fiscal Years 2011, 2010 and 2009, except that Mr. Potts' 2010 and 2009 compensation information is not included as he was not among the Named Executive Officers included in the Summary Compensation Table of our proxy statements for those years.
-Refer to the "Compensation Discussion and Analysis" above for an explanation of the elements used in setting the compensation for our Named Executive Officers and for information relating to executive management changes relating to certain of the Named Executive Officers during Fiscal 2011.
+The following tables set forth compensation information for our NEOs for services rendered in all capacities to Winnebago Industries and its subsidiaries in Fiscal Years 2012, 2011, and 2010, except that Mr. Potts' 2010 compensation information and Messrs.
+Gossett and Krieger 2011 and 2010 compensation information is not included as they were not among the NEOs included in the Summary Compensation Table of our proxy statements for those years.
+Refer to the "Compensation Discussion and Analysis" above for an explanation of the elements used in setting the compensation for our NEOs and for information relating to executive management changes relating to certain of the NEOs during Fiscal 2012.
+None of the NEOs received bonus, stock option awards, changes in pension value and above market non-qualified deferred compensation earnings (as defined by the SEC), in Fiscal 2010 through Fiscal 2012.